-FRF352A: Le roman français au XIXe siècle et ses antécédents
+FRF352A Le roman français au XIX e siècle et ses antécédents

-(Offered in 2003-2004 and every second year thereafter.)
 This course is intended for Second, Third and Fourth Year Arts students.

 The course is a study of the evolution of the novelistic genre from the Middle Ages to the present day, with emphasis on the 19th century.
 The main trends and notable works will be examined in relation to the art and thinking associated with each period.